 - Do you binge eat? (eating until overly full; so full you physically vomit)

 People who suspect they have disordered eating or an unhealthy relationship with food can seek treatment.
-Psychotherapy can help people understand their relationship with food, achieve body acceptance and explore the relationship patterns and other psychological issues that contribute to disordered eating.
+Behavioral therapy and/or modification can help people understand their relationship with food, achieve body acceptance and explore the relationship patterns and other behavioral issues that contribute to disordered eating.
 I understand how complicated our relationships with food are, can help you understand where they stem from and can help you learn to live a life where food does not control you.

 Often people with disordered eating are unaware their eating patterns are problematic or harmful; it is simply the way we have eaten most of our lives.
 Working with a therapist who has a background in counseling patients with disordered eating and bariatrics can help a person get the help they need for their disordered eating and prevent it from progressing to an eating disorder and continued dieting.